Thirunarayan: Below is the dialogue between me and myself ;).

 I have successfully completed 4 degrees and 1 diploma till date.
 These are my Masters in Law in Contracts (Annamalai University), my Master of Business Administration in HR (KSOU), my Bachelor degree in Arts as well as Master of Arts in Vaishnavism (Madras University) and a post graduate diploma in Computer Applications (Bharatiar University).

 Yes.
 I gave an entrance exam to pursue my M.Phil in Vaishnavism, but the chances of selection are pretty slim even in future as it requires attending University (unless I take a sabbatical).
-I am in 3rd semester of my MCA from IGNOU and also studying for intermediate exams of Company Secretary/Cost & Management Accounting.
+I am in 3rd semester of my MCA from IGNOU and also studying for intermediate exams of Cost & Management Accounting.

 - Thiru: How I became spiritual?